 A main consideration is how much money and time you want to spend growing marijuana.

-Before you choose to get into growing marijuana or if you already have a marijuana garden and want to explore different system options, talk to an honest grow shop and visit it if possible, or look at YouTube videos, to see the different systems.
+Before you choose to get into growing marijuana or if you already have a marijuana garden and want to explore different system options, talk to an honest grow shop and visit it if possible, or look at YouTube videos, to see the different system.